0x0d01/simple-bank/README.md

 ## Running the Application

 1. Start the MySQL database
-2. Run the application with: `./mvnw spring-boot:run`
+2. Run the application with: `mvn spring-boot:run`
 3. The API will be available at `http://localhost:3000`

 ## Database Setup